Cat Not Peeing? Or Not Pooping? Emergency Signs Every Owner Must Know

 • Number of boxes: one per cat, plus one extra.

-• Location: quiet, easy access, away from loud machines.
+• Location: quiet, easy access, away from noisy machines.

 • Accessibility: low entry for seniors or arthritic cats.

-If litter box stress is part of the story: The Science of Litter Box Placement and Litter Box Red Flags: Medical vs Behavioral.
+If litter box stress may be part of the picture: The Science of Litter Box Placement and Litter Box Red Flags: Medical vs Behavioral.

 • Fresh water in 2–3 locations

-• Clean, accessible boxes (one per cat + one)
+• Clean, accessible boxes (one per cat + one extra)

-• Reduce home stress (routine, hiding spots, vertical space)
+• Reduce home stress with routine, hiding spots, and vertical space

 • Watch early signs: repeated trips, licking, small stools, appetite dips

-• Keep your vet + nearest emergency clinic saved
+• Keep your regular vet and nearest emergency clinic saved in your phone

 9) FAQ